pbklink/motif-core/etc/motif-core.api.md

     export function initialiseStatic(): void;
 }

-// Warning: (ae-missing-release-tag) "MatchedRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MatchedTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class MatchedRenderValue extends BooleanRenderValue {
+export class MatchedTextFormattableValue extends BooleanTextFormattableValue {
     constructor(data: boolean | undefined);
 }